pantheon-systems/documentation/source/content/external-libraries.md

 ### WordPress ImageMagick Configuration

-Once you have installed the [ImageMagick Engine Plugin](https://wordpress.org/plugins/imagemagick-engine/#installation), you'll need to enable it in your plugin settings and configure the settings.
-In the Regenerate Images sidebar, select the sizes you would like to reimage and click Regenerate button.
+After you've installed the [ImageMagick Engine Plugin](https://wordpress.org/plugins/imagemagick-engine/#installation), you'll need to enable it in your plugin settings and configure the settings.
+In the Regenerate Images sidebar, select the sizes you would like to reimage and click **Regenerate**.

 ![ImageMagick Engine Settings](../images/imagemagick-engine-settings.png)